2012 Honda Accord

 The Accord Coupe trades a smidge of ride comfort for greater handling precision.
 Most of the change comes from larger anti-roll bars and lower weight.
 Tire specifications mirror those on the sedans.

 Honda Motor Company is known as one of the world's fine engine manufacturers, and not one of the engines in the Accord line disappoints.
-Honda is also known for efficiency, and in that regard, every Accord save the Crosstour has gotten more fuel efficient for 2011.
-Improvements to vehicle aerodynamics, reductions in engine friction and new transmission gear ratios all contribute to higher mileage ratings.
-Fuel economy ratings for four-cylinder Accords improve by 2 mpg in the city and 3 mpg on the highway, and about 1 mpg for V6 models.
+Honda is also known for efficiency, and in that regard, every Accord sedan and coupe gained in fuel efficiency thanks to 2011's revisions.
+Improvements to vehicle aerodynamics, reductions in engine friction and new transmission gear ratios all contributed to higher mileage ratings.
+Fuel economy ratings for four-cylinder Accords improved by 2 mpg in the city and 3 mpg on the highway, and about 1 mpg for V6 models.

 The Accord LX's 2.4-liter four-cylinder engine matches Nissan's 2.5-liter for horsepower, if not torque, with less fuss or raucousness.
-Compared to the Camry's four-cylinder, the Honda delivers a bit more power and (again) a bit less torque.
-Since the Accord is still relatively trim, its base engine's 177 horsepower is plenty to keep up with the Joneses, whether you choose the manual or automatic.
+Compared to the 2012 Camry's four-cylinder, the Honda delivers one less horsepower and a bit less torque.
+But even though the Accord is the heavyweight of the three, its base engine's 177 horsepower is plenty to keep up with the Joneses, whether you choose the manual or automatic.
 The manual, though, makes for the livelier car.

 The 5-speed manual requires low clutch effort, and the engine engages smoothly.
-The shifter offers good action, if not the short, crisp movement of the Civic Si.
+The shifter offers good action, if not the short, crisp movement of some smaller Hondas we've driven.
 The manual allows a driver to get the most out of either four-cylinder engine, which will cleanly rev right past the marked redline.
 That lets a 177-horsepower 2.4 manual keep up with a 190-horsepower 2.4-liter automatic.

 Of course, the 190-horsepower 2.4-liter and 5-speed manual are the most entertaining of all four-cylinder models, and this combination will appeal to that segment of the Accord audience that enjoys driving and believes shifting is done with hands and feet, not thumbs.
 If you don't know whether to choose the 177-horsepower or 190-horsepower version (setting aside trim considerations), ask yourself how often you floor the throttle and run your engine to redline.
 If the answer lies between never and seldom, then the 177-horsepower four will prove quite satisfactory.